-Because the Wild Card doesn't care whose toes they stamp on, even if they're supposed to be their team.
-Come to think of it... the Hero probably only got them on the team (if they even manage to do that) because the Wild Card owes him big time.
+The Wild Card doesn't care whose toes they stamp on, even if they're supposed to be their team.
+In fact, the Hero probably only got them on the team (if they even manage to do that) because the Wild Card owes him big time.
 The Wild Card can really shake up a team - the more suspicious characters will quite rightly not trust him.

 Wild Cards often share a few of these traits: